 relative to purposes of wrong-doers

-This equation implies four categories of secondary agents: those who are
+This equation also implies four categories of secondary agents: (1)

-not complicit, those who are complicit but without blame, complicit and
+contribution, (2) those who are complicit but without blame because of

-- The secondary agent is not complicit with the principal wrongdoing if they had no knowledge of their contribution, its wrongness, or did not contribute.
+- Secondary agents are not complicit with the principal wrongdoing if they had no knowledge of their contribution, its wrongness, or did not contribute.

 Kc=0 or Kw=0 or CF=0

-- The agent is complicit but bears no blame for contributing to the principal wrongdoing if it wasn’t voluntary.
+- Knowing and contributing agents are complicit but bear no blame for contributing to the principal wrongdoing if it wasn’t voluntary.

 Kc=1 and Kw=1 and CF > 0 but V=0

-- The agent is complicit and bears more or less blame if they knew but only partially contributed, consented, or shared purpose.
+- Agents are complicit and bear more or less blame if they knew but only partially contributed, consented, or shared the purpose.